Please fill out the form and we will get back to you to arrange further getting started on The Official Danish Language Course.

 You can follow The Official Danish Language Course (also called The Certified Danish Education) online at A2B.
 Danish classes under The Official Danish Language Course are free if you are an international student or employee in Denmark and have a referral to Danish education from the municipality and thus have the right to free Danish classes at one of the country's language centers.

 If you are not entitled to free Danish tuition but want to follow classes and pay for them yourself, or if you do not know whether you have a referral, we can assist you to find out - call us at +45 70 26 61 00 or register below.

-Sign up for A2B's online Official Danish Language Course 2 (DU2) and 3 (DU3) in A2B's 100% online course.
+Sign up for A2B's online Official Danish Language Course 2 (DU2) and 3 (DU3) with 100% online teaching, where you only need to show up at A2B for the 4 or five module tests and the final exam.
 Fill out the form and register.

 This is how The Official Danish Language Course online takes place at A2B

-The teaching itself is the same as a Danish course in a classroom at A2B's language center.
+The teaching itself is the same as a Danish course in a classroom at A2B's language center and you will have a dedicated teacher in your class.
 You will work on topics, grammar, writing, speaking, listening, and reading.
 You have ongoing conversations with the teacher about your Danish education and your progression.